hmnn-lab/rival700-python_matlab/README.md

 - Pulse (0b110101)
 - StrongPulse (0b110100)

 You can also use any integer from 0 to 127 for custom effects.
+(Each number has a different pattern)

 Troubleshooting
-- "Could not find SteelSeries Rival 700": Ensure the mouse is connected (lsusb should show ID 1038:1700).
+- "Could not find SteelSeries Rival 700": Ensure the mouse is connected (running lsusb should show ID 1038:1700).
 Adjust idVendor/idProduct in the script if your device differs.
 - "Could not claim interface": Verify the udev rule is active and you have permissions.
-- No Buzz: Test with sudo python3 steelseries_buzz.py Buzz 250 to rule out permissions; update the udev rule if needed.
 - Python Errors: Ensure pyusb and libusb are installed correctly.

-Integration with MATLAB
-This script can be called from MATLAB using the Python integration: py.steelseries_buzz.trigger_buzz('Buzz', int32(250)) See the accompanying MATLAB function triggerBuzz.m for a complete example (not included in this repo).

 License
 This project is licensed under the MIT License - see the LICENSE file for details.